 I can’t run.
 I don’t know if I’ll ever be able to again.

 I had fantastic legs prior to the accident.
 It was one of my best features.
 I’d wear high heels to make my 5’8″ frame look even longer.

-I can’t wear heels any more.
-I miss then.
+I can’t wear heels anymore.
+I miss them.
 Even though if I wore them now they would show off my scarred and deformed leg.

 I wasn’t able to teach my son how to ride a bike.
 I was able to help teach my daughter though.
 And I’ll teach my little one when his turn comes.